 Rebecca Rule’s Bio

 Rebecca Rule gathers and tells stories.
-Her latest book (and first picture book for children) is The Iciest,Diciest, Scariest Sled Ride Ever, illustrated by Jennifer Thermes.
+Her latest book is Sixty Years of Cuttin’ the Cheese: Joel Sherborne and Calef’s Country Store.
+She is also the author of eleven other books, including, N is for New Hampshire, an ABC book with stories, rhymes and photographs by Scott Snyder.
+The Iciest,Diciest, Scariest Sled Ride Ever, a picture book that received a starred Kirkus review, is illustrated by Jennifer Thermes.
 Other books include: Moved and Seconded: NH Town Meeting, the Present, the Past, and the Future; The Best Revenge (named one of five essential New Hampshire books by New Hampshire Magazine); Could Have Been Worse: True Stories, Embellishments, and Outright Lies; Live Free and Eat Pie: A Storyteller’s Guide to NH; and Headin’ for the Rhubarb: A New Hampshire Dictionary (well, kinda).
-She hosts Our Hometown on NHPTV.
-She sometimes performs a touring program called Crosscut, with photographs and stories on logging, the mills, and the community of Berlin.
+She hosts Our Hometown on NHPBS and previously hosted The New Hampshire Authors Series, also for NHPBS.
 She is the recipient an honorary doctorate from New England College for storytelling and contributions to New Hampshire literature.

 Sample Press Release